thisbenrogers/node-express-review/README.md

 - [ ] Add a `DB_ENV` key with a value of `production`
 - [ ] Add a `JWT_SECRET` key with a secure value of your choosing.

-- [ ] Now, merge your most recent changes into `master`, and check your Heroku Activity Feed for progress/errors
+- [ ] Now, merge your most recent changes into `master`, and check your Heroku Activity feed for progress/errors
 - [ ] Once the application is deployed, we'll need to run our migrations.
-There are a few ways to do this, but for simplicity's sake here we'll use Heroku's Consle that they provide under the `More` dropdown in the top right of your application dashboard.
+There are a few ways to do this, but for simplicity's sake here we'll use Heroku's Console that they provide under the `More` dropdown in the top right of your application dashboard.
 Choose `Run Console`
-- [ ] run `knex migrate:latest`
+- [ ] run `knex migrate:latest`, and once the batch has run,
-- [ ] Using Postman or Insomnia, register a new user
+- [ ] Using Postman or Insomnia, register a new user at the URL of your deployed app (`/api/register`)
-- [ ] Using Postman or Insomnia, try to access `/api/users` with the token that is returned from `register`
+- [ ] Using Postman or Insomnia, try to access `/api/users` with the token that is returned from `register` asn an `authorization` header
-- [ ] Once this staging application is running well, go into your `production` application and:
+- [ ] Once this staging application is running as expected, go into your `production` application and:
 	- [ ] Provision a Postgres DB
 	- [ ] Add `DB_ENV` and `JWT_SECRET` Config Vars
 	- [ ] Manually deploy from `master`